device42/device42-docs/docs/infrastructure-management/devices/device-blade-slots.md

   style={{ width: '35%' }}
 />

-Slots that were created when the Hardware Model was defined will appear in the left column under **Unmapped Existing Blade Slots**.
+The slots created when the Hardware Model was defined will appear in the left column under **Un-mapped Existing Blade Slots**.

-Toggle the grid background on or off using the **third semi-circle icon** to help align the slots.
+Toggle the grid background on or off using the **third semi-circle icon** to help you align the slots.

 <ThemedImage
   alt="Unmapped blade slots"